lucasbecker-dev/lucasbecker-dev/README.md

 🔄️ **Version Control:** With a thorough understanding of Git and GitHub, I ensure a smooth workflow and collaboration in my projects, maintaining high standards of code integrity and organization.

 🐧 **Open Source:** Interested in the open-source movement, I actively contribute to and generally prefer open-source software for its collaborative nature and community-driven innovation.
-Despite my preference for it, I use of proprietary solutions when they make more sense.
+Despite my preference for it, I use proprietary solutions when they make more sense.

 🕹️ **Game Development:** I enjoy making games and sometimes participate in game jams.
 I'm primarily using the free and open source Godot Engine.